ubccr/ccrdocs/pages/software/march.md

 This is our default and most widely available Microarchitecture (formally named `avx512`) and includes Intel Skylake-SP, Skylake-X, Cascade Lake-SP, and AMD Zen4 CPUs.
-There's no special requirements for running on this architecture and most software should work be default.
+There are no special requirements for running on this architecture and most software should work by default.

 ## x86-64-v3